 The goal of personal contact is to engage the individual in the life of the parish.
 It is more important for the ambassador to be interested rather than interesting.
 People want to be heard and for their opinions and ideas to be considered.
 This will require effective and personal follow-up.

-Contact the Department of Stewardship, Outreach & Evangelism to arrange for training in the Ambassadors Program.
+Contact the Department of Stewardship, Outreach & Evangelism to arrange for training.